-Have you suffered other types of injury caused by exposure to carbon monoxide?
-If so, find out more about how to claim compensation for other carbon monoxide poisoning injuries.
+Are you suffering due to other types of injury via exposure to carbon monoxide?
+If so, find out how to claim compensation for other carbon monoxide poisoning injuries.

 Asbestos Compensation Claims

-If you have been exposed to asbestos whilst you were working, you could be entitled to claim compensation for the injuries this has caused to you.
-Find out more in our guide.
+If you suffer asbestos exposure whilst working, you could claim compensation for your injuries.
+Please find out more in our guide.

 Brain Damage And Brain Injury Compensation Claims